 Please note, one of KCBA’s programs supports attorneys working with parents and guardians of at-risk children.
 As a result, certain convictions would make an applicant ineligible.
 The King County Bar Association requires all employees be fully vaccinated against COVID-19.
 To meet this requirement, all employees must provide proof of vaccination approved by the Center for Disease Control and Prevention (CDC).
 If you need a reasonable accommodation for the application process, have questions regarding eligibility, or have vaccination questions, contact Len Roden at email@example.com.

-This is a non-exempt full-time position requiring occasional local travel within King County.
+This is an exempt full-time position requiring occasional local travel within King County.
 Salary range is based on a pay scale of $75,000-$93,000 annually, with increases based on years working at KCBA.
 Benefits include employer-paid healthcare, 401k plan with automatic employer contribution, subsidized transit pass, flexible spending account, professional development opportunities, paid vacation, sick leave, and more.
-The position is currently hybrid (both in-person and remote) and includes some evening and weekend events.
+The position is currently hybrid in the Puget Sound region (both in-person and remote) and includes some evening and weekend events.
 The position may transition to a permanent in-person position subject to changes in office policy.